Karl Patzelt

-Oberleutnant Karl Patzelt (1893-1918) was an Austro-Hungarian World War I flying ace credited with five aerial victories.
+Oberleutnant Karl Patzelt (1893–1918) was an Austro-Hungarian World War I flying ace credited with five aerial victories.
 Entering World War I as an officer in an infantry regiment, he distinguished himself during the first two years of the war.
 Decorated twice for valor, he was also honored by a rare early promotion in rank.
 A serious wound inflicted on 16 June 1916 hospitalized him.
 While recuperating, he transferred to aviation service.
 Trained and posted as a technical officer for Flik 29J in Romania, he volunteered to fly as an observer with Andreas Dombrowski.
 On their missions, Patzelt would benefit from Dombrowski's tuition as a pilot, while downing two enemy aircraft with the observer's gun.
-In October, Patzelt was transferred to the Italian Front to observe at the Battle of Caporetto.
+In October, Patzelt was transferred to the Italian Front to observe the Battle of Caporetto.
 By mid-November 1917, he was flying with a fighter squadron, Flik 42J.
 He would score three more victories before being killed in action on 4 May 1918.